...featuring 39240 machines :

 4) The extra-large Super Pac-Man enters from the left side of the screen, followed by a pack of 32 ghosts, 8 of each color.
 After exiting to the right, four scared (blue) super ghosts reappear from the right.
 Much to their misfortune, they are being chased by 32 normal-sized Pac-Men.
 This intermission is played after Stage 16 and every 4th stage thereafter.

 * Pac-Man - Once again, you control the little yellow hero as you guide him through the maze and onto victory.
 Pac-Man's goal is to gobble up every target item.
-He must avoid contact with the ghosts unless they are blue as a result of Pac-Man eating a power pill, or when Pac-Man is in Super form as a result of eating a super pill.
-Pac-Man moves faster when he's not eating targets than when he is.
-He is also capable of turning around corners faster than the ghosts, so make as many turns as possible when the ghosts are on his tail.
+He must avoid contact with the ghosts unless they are blue as a result of Pac-Man eating a Power Pill, or when Pac-Man is in Super form as a result of eating a Super Pill.
+Unlike the other classic Pac-games, Pac-Man does not move any slower when he's eating targets than when he isn't.
+True to the other Pac-games, however, he is still capable of turning around corners faster than the ghosts, so make as many turns as possible when the ghosts are on his tail.

-* Super Pac-Man - After eating a super pill, Pac-Man becomes large and in charge.
-In Super form, he can eat through gates without the use of a key, fly over ghosts without colliding with them (the ghosts actually change in appearance, becoming squat or thin depending on the direction they are moving; this ability does not prevent Super Pac-Man from eating blue ghosts), moving faster when the Super Speed button is held down, and extending the duration of his super power by eating a normal power pill.
-When Pac-Man super power is about to expire, he flashes white just like the ghosts do when they are about to change back to normal.
+* Super Pac-Man - After eating a Super Pill, Pac-Man becomes large and in charge.
+In Super form, he can eat through gates without the use of a key, fly over ghosts without colliding with them (the ghosts actually change in appearance, becoming squat or thin depending on the direction they are moving; this ability does not prevent Super Pac-Man from eating blue ghosts), moving faster when the Super Speed button is held down, and extending the duration of his super power by eating a normal Power Pill.
+When Pac-Man's Super power is about to expire, he flashes white just like the ghosts do when they are about to change back to normal.

 * Ghosts - Blinky, Pinky, Inky, and Clyde are back.
 Basically, they behave the same.
 Blinky follows you more closely than any of the other ghosts, shadowing your trail, Pinky tries to stay one step ahead of you by second-guessing which way you will go and trapping you, Inky usually turns away if you take him head on, and Clyde does his own thing for the most part.
 In this game, their behavior is a tad more random than in the first game, so patterns cannot be relied upon.
 Also new in Super Pac-Man, they will exhibit a "stutter" behavior from time to time where they seem to shake in one spot briefly before continuing on.
 This can sometimes save you if you are being chased, or it can mess you up if you are following behind a ghost too closely.